Positive Pregnancy test??

 I think because of this it made me paranoid about the size of my bump.
 I had a couple of comments from people saying, “oh, isn’t your bump small.”
 This would make me so upset and angry!
 How dare you?
 You wouldn’t walk over to someone and say, “oh, aren’t you fat,” or “oh, don’t you have short legs?”
 What made it okay to say to a woman about the size of her bump?
 From that moment I vowed that I would never again comment on the size of a woman’s bump.
 Instead, I would say how lovely her bump was.

-I was extremely lucky and didn’t suffer with many pregnancy symptoms and I actually felt pretty good most of the time.
+I was extremely lucky and didn’t suffer from many pregnancy symptoms and I actually felt pretty well most of the time.
 I was definitely one of the lucky ones you hear about!
 I’m just a bit gutted that I didn’t chill out and enjoy the pregnancy more in those early days.

 By the time my induction day came round I was so ready.
 I felt like I’d been pregnant for about 18 months by this point!
 I needed this baby out!
 Induction is not fun.
 I think the hospital was about 1,000 degrees.
 When the contractions started, I thought I just had wind!